beerose/blog/content/posts/translating-jira-to-javascript/post.md

 ### Code is less important than you think

 Maybe the problem is too much focus on the code itself.
 You think about all the smart ways to implement the feature that you won't stop for a moment to realize that "hey, I'm removing this page in my other PR, should we actually do this?" or "hey, that will make some other feature unusable".
 That's the simple way to make your work counterproductive.
 It won't always mean a complete waste of time.
-But it won't be the best use of your time, either. ting yourself in your users' shoes.
+But it won't be the best use of your time, either.

 ### Ask for context, not a step-by-step solution

 In most of the time, you won't be provided with all the answers and step-by-step solution.
 Most of the tasks will lack description.
 Or even if they don't, it's super easy to misunderstand the content.
 There's also a limit in hand-holding you can get.
 Don't demand it.
 At least try to think about a solution yourself.
 Make sure to have enough context.

-### Think first, then do
+### Think first

-I guess the title speaks for itself, and also kind of summarizes the whole problem.
+I guess the heading speaks for itself, and also kind of summarizes the whole problem.
 Don't write code blindly.
 Think about it first.
 And think about what the problem is.

 ---